All humanity is one undivided and indivisible family.

 🌟 The Essence of Human Oneness: Beyond Superficial Differences

-🪞At its core, Gandhi’s message urges us to look beyond superficial differences – nationality, religion, ethnicity, or social status – and recognize our fundamental shared humanity.
+At its core, Gandhi’s message urges us to look beyond superficial differences – such as nationality, religion, ethnicity, or social status – and recognize our fundamental shared humanity.
 This involves:

 • Recognition of Shared Humanity: Acknowledging that all individuals possess everyday needs, emotions, aspirations, and inherent dignity.
 Think of the universal joy sparked by a baby’s laughter or the shared human instinct to seek safety – these cut across all boundaries.